go-vikunja/vikunja/docs/content/doc/setup/reverse-proxies.md

 You don't have to assign the DB container, but be careful not to remove the `vikunja_default` network.

-Run a command to check that everything is on the same network
+Check that everything is on the same network:

 `docker ps -q | xargs -n 1 docker inspect --format '{{ .Name }} {{range .NetworkSettings.Networks}} {{.IPAddress}}{{end}}' | sed 's#^/##';`